wmakley/wmakley.github.io/_drafts/the-problem-with-service-objects-part-2-old.md

 categories: rails
 ---

 In the [previous post][previous], we discussed a common architectural pitfall in Rails apps: creating "cycles" and loops using callbacks to make related records update each other.
 In this post I will discuss some possible solutions, staying inside the bounds of things you learn from the [Rails Guide][railsguide].
-I've tried all of these in the past in various production applications, and have discovered the pros and cons firsthand.
+I've tried all of these in the past in various production applications.

 Before I begin, I would like to point out that I was recently reminded that [ActiveRecord actually has a "touch" option for `#belongs_to`][belongs_to].
 I would suggest using it normally.
 I feel that my example can stand in for any number of situations that ActiveRecord does **not** have an option for (and I'm curious if said option will trigger 20 parent updates when inserting 20 children at once).